gunnarklee/WormPixel/README.md

 * Clone the repository and add it to your search path

-* The output of each module is designed to take the input the previous modul
+* The output of each module is designed to take the input the previous module

 * Dependencies: Matlab image processing package